wp-plugins/superslider-menu/readme.txt

 == To Do ==

-	* Enqueue javascript files
-	* although sub categories are indented, sub sub cats are not yet.
-	* extended post list needs a max height limit, with a hover scroll for the list
 	* fix known bugs:

-				- the "don't show posts" option dismounts the data list
-				- show pages as well as categories fails
-				- cookied togglers open fails in some usage situations.
+		* auto open toggler fails in some usage situations.

 == Report Bugs Request / Options / Functions ==

-* for now please use the comments system at http://wp-superslider.com
+* Please use the forum system at http://support.wp-superslider.com

 == Frequently Asked Questions ==